vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development/cloud-native-development.md

 layout: single
 ---

-Cloud Native is at the heart of modern application development endeavours.
+Cloud Native is at the heart of modern application development endeavors.
 Used to depict engineering practices and state of the art applications, the term "cloud-native" is omnipresent and often misunderstood.
 There is a good chance that anyone you ask will provide a different definition.

 ![Cloud Native Development](/images/outcomes/app-dev-onboarding/cloud-native-development.jpg)